jpizagno/webproject/README.md

 # Family Album

-ReactJS app, the runs a family album in Docker.
-There must be an S3 bucket with album.zip in it.
+A ReactJS app that runs a family album in Docker.
+There must be a S3 bucket with album.zip in it.

 ## to run locally:
 ```bash